Achievable logoAchievable logo

 Cabinet trading

-The CBOE and other options exchanges typically allow investors to close out a worthless options contract for tax purposes.
-For example, let’s assume an investor goes long a call contract at a $400 total premium, which subsequently becomes worthless because the underlying stock’s market price declines.
-The investor’s tax forms would show a purchase of a $400 contract with no subsequent action.
-Most securities require both a purchase and sale of a security to reflect a taxable gain or tax-deductible loss.
-If an options contract simply expires, there is no tax-reportable “ending.”
+For example, suppose an investor buys a call for a $400 total premium, and the contract later becomes worthless because the underlying stock price declines.
+The investor’s tax forms would show the $400 purchase, but no corresponding sale.
+For many securities, both a purchase and a sale are used to reflect a taxable gain or a tax-deductible loss.
+If an options contract simply expires, there may be no tax-reportable “ending.”

 *Cabinet trades are placed as limit orders.